erdosn/cv2-mod4-sec31-timeseriesI-lesson/README.md

 df2.drop(drop_cols, axis=1, inplace=True)
 ```

-    /anaconda3/lib/python3.7/site-packages/pandas/core/frame.py:3940: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy
-      errors=errors)

 ```python
 #What do we notice about the heatmap
 # summer is more hot than winter
 ```

-    (12, 46)

 ```python